 Then left for small hill town Ella to explore nearby attractions.
 You can stay in Ella, a famous town for backpacking and trekking.
 Many cheap hotels and restaurants are there.

 All waterfalls are free to visit in Sri Lanka.
-Ravana Falls is the famous attraction in Ella.
+Ravana Falls is a famous attraction in Ella.
 You can go trekking at Little Adam’s Peak if you plan to stay in Ella.

 Yala National Park, Yala Beach, Tangalle Beach, Matara Beach, Mirissa Beach

-The fifth day you can enjoy three hours jeep safari tour at Yala National Park.
-A must-visit national park to explore the abundant wildlife of Sri Lanka.
+On the fifth day, you can enjoy three hours jeep safari tour at Yala National Park.
+A must-visit national park to explore the abundant wildlife of Sri Lanka in Hambantota.
 One of the top attraction here is the beautiful Yala Beach and the remote view of Elephant rock in the Indian Ocean.

 The entrance fee for Yala National Park is almost $28 to $30.
 You’ve to pay extra for the jeep.